Many Indians can't prove their loved ones died from Covid. And that could be a problem - KESQ

 Even before the pandemic, India was undercounting its dead.

-The country’s underfunded public health infrastructure means that in normal times, only 86% of deaths nationwide were registered in government systems.
-And only 22% of all registered fatalities were given an official cause of death, certified by a doctor, according to community medicine specialist Dr. Hemant Shewade.
+The country’s underfunded public health infrastructure means that in normal times, only 86% of deaths nationwide were registered in government systems, and only 22% of all registered fatalities were given an official cause of death, certified by a doctor, according to a recent study.

 That problem has intensified during Covid, with studies suggesting millions of people like Srivastava’s mother aren’t included in the death toll.